pat-earl/faculty-page/src/teaching/2020-2021/111-comp-foren/firstday.md

 must first contact the Disability Services Office, (Office of Human Diversity at 215 Stratton Administration Building.)
 Do this as soon as possible so that we may have a dialogue as to your needs and the recommended accommodations.
 Accommodations cannot be given until the instructor has seen your letter.
-Accommodations cannot be retroactivly applied.
+Accommodations cannot be retroactively applied.

 **Gender-Based Crimes:**
 : Educators must report incidents of gender-based crimes, including sexual assault, sexual harassment,